irmaz101/myofiber-spatial-pipeline/Pipeline/3_annotation/README.md

 ### Step 1: nucleus-level QC

+Nuclear count matrices can be constructed using the same transcript-to-mask assignment and count-matrix construction steps as for myofibres, with nuclear masks as input.
+For this workflow, save the unfiltered nuclear AnnData objects in `nuclei_anndata_unfiltered/` with raw transcript counts in `adata.X`, before applying object-level QC, gene filtering, normalization or scaling.
+Nuclear QC uses total transcript counts, whereas myofibre QC uses transcript density (counts divided by object area).
+After nuclear QC, retain raw counts in `adata.X`; normalization and log transformation are performed later by `1_integrate_nuclei_bbknn.py`.

 `1_nuclei_qc.py` reads unfiltered count matrices from `nuclei_anndata_unfiltered/`.
 Within each sample, it retains nuclei between the 5th and 95th percentiles of `total_counts`, removes genes detected in fewer